Our People

 Crisis Communications

-He has been deeply involved in a broad array of crises affecting individual companies and the broader business community, including the economic and social impact of the COVID-19 epidemic; allegations of executive misconduct, fraud and accounting irregularities; management changes; earnings surprises; data breaches; government investigations and regulatory actions; product recalls; and shareholder derivative lawsuits, mass torts and other litigation.
+He has been deeply involved in a broad array of crises affecting individual companies and the broader business community, including the economic and social impact of tariffs, regional conflicts, environmental changes and the COVID-19 epidemic; allegations of executive misconduct, fraud and accounting irregularities; management changes; earnings surprises; data breaches; government investigations and regulatory actions; product recalls; and shareholder derivative lawsuits, mass torts and other litigation.

 Restructuring & Bankruptcy